 - How do we plan for what we can’t even conceptualize yet?

 The future of work means something different for every company.
-Just as the pandemic affected every organization differently, the way we each adapt to the future of work will be unique.
+Just as the pandemic affected every organization differently, the way we each adapt to the future of work and upcoming future of work trends will be unique.

 Some will eschew advancements or shifts that simply don’t work for them.
 Others will wholly embrace the mindset of organizational transformation, experimentation, and risk-taking.
 Some risks will pay off by a landslide and some may not.

 What we do know is that being proactive is the best possible defense.
-Every leader needs to be aware of the possibilities available to them, understand their own organization, and make decisions based on their mission, vision, and values.
+Every leader needs to be aware of the possibilities available to them, understand their own organization, and know hot to prepare for the future of work, making decisions based on their mission, vision, and values.